lukaskuko9/EasyConcurrency/Readme/OptimisticConcurrency.md

 ![Postpone Issue](https://github.com/lukaskuko9/EasyConcurrency/blob/master/Readme/OptimisticConcurrency/2.svg)

 ## Solution
-Solution lies in detecting the moment this happens.
-When you fetch the payment to postpone, you also fetch concurrency token with some value.
+Solution lies in detecting the moment this happens.[PessimisticConcurrency.md](PessimisticConcurrency.md) When you fetch the payment to postpone, you also fetch concurrency token with some value.
 Your fetched concurrency token will be checked against the one stored in database